J-F-Liu/pom/doc/article.md

 I like the syntax provided by C#, but hate the huge .NET runtime.
 Dependency on CLR makes distribution of an application written in C# very hard.
 Compiling to native code is always what I longed for a programming language.
 In year 2003 I thought a compiler can get rid of garbage collector by generating free memory instructions in appropriate locations in the target program.
 But I didn't go deep into the design of the details of this mechanism, I decided to firstly write a working compiler, then improve the design of the language and implementation of the compiler bit by bit.

 The first stage of compilation is parsing.
 I tried some parser generators, but not satisfied with the result.
-Then I dig into the parsing theory, followed several books, implemented DFA, NFA, convert NFA to DFA, LL(1), LR, LALR algorithms, then wrote a parser to parse BNF, EBNF or TBNF grammar file, and generate parser code corresponding to the grammar.
+Then I dig into the parsing theory, followed several books, implemented DFA, NFA, NFA to DFA conversion, LL(1), LR, LALR algorithms, then wrote a parser to parse BNF, EBNF or TBNF grammar file, and generate parser code corresponding to the grammar.

-The syntax/semantics analysis and code generation part of a compiler is more difficult.
+The syntax/semantics analysis and code generation parts of a compiler are more difficult.
 I even tried to define a intermediate assembly language, at that time I didn't know LLVM.
-My effort of writing a compiler cased for years, then Rust was born.
+My effort of writing a compiler ceased for years, then Rust was born.

 At first glance, the Rust's syntax is a bit strange, why use `fn` instaed of `def`, why use `let mut` instead of `var`,  I was not attracted by it.
 After read a publication on O'Reilly  [*Why Rust?*](http://www.oreilly.com/programming/free/files/why-rust.pdf) I suddenly realized that this is language I'm trying to build, when you actually start using Rust you'll find that `fn` and `let mut` fits Rust's logic well.
 For me, **Rust is once a dream now a reality.**